santyarellano/frug_book/src/guide/texture_rectangle.md

 }
 ```

-Now let's see how we can create custom shapes, shall we?
+Now let's see how we can work with the camera and user input, shall we?